SlimRunner/advent-of-cpp/readme.md

 * I used the fact that the number of unique cards in each hand and its mode identify uniquely every kind of hand.
 I then created an object that encapsulates the kind of hand, it's hand members, and the bids.
 I sorted using those members, and then simply traversed the list to get the total.

 #### Part 2
+* It also went decently.
+The implementations decisions of part 1 also affected me in part 2.
+* I extended my approach from one by noting that I could assume all jokers were distinct cards.
+This has the effect that I can still uniquely identify a hand by the non-joker hands and then I can unambiguously decide what's the best choice in a case by case basis what upgrade such hand would have based on the number of jokers.
+The rest of the program runs exactly the same.

 <!-- ---
 ### Day \#